 Sensor: Razer 5G Optical Sensor | DPI: 16000 | Weight: 105g | Max.
 Speed: 450 IPS | Connection: Wired | Programmable Buttons: 7

-There is hardly ever any conversation about gaming mice without mentioning Razer, and the Deathadder series specifically.
-The Deathadder has been with us for years now and has only gotten better with each iteration.
-The Razer Deathadder Elite is our pick as one of the best mice for drag clicking you can buy right now due to the fact that it is simply one of the best gaming mice out there that supports drag clicking.
+There is hardly ever any conversation about gaming mice without mentioning Razer and the Deathadder series specifically.
+The Deathadder has been with us for years and has only improved with each iteration.
+The Razer Deathadder Elite is our pick as one of the best mice for drag-clicking you can buy right now because it is simply one of the best gaming mice out there that supports drag-clicking.
 The Deathadder Elite is probably one of the most well-rounded mice on the market as well.

 The Razer Deathadder is also one of the better-looking mice in our roundup.
 In fact, the Deathadder continues its trend of excellent simplicity when it comes to design and aesthetics.
 Firstly, the build quality is excellent thanks to the braided cable, the excellent scroll wheel, and the rubber grips.
 Moreover, the mouse also supports Razer RGB Chroma lighting in the Razer logo and the mouse wheel, which gives it a distinct appearance.
 The RGB can be synchronized with other peripherals and components in your setup, so you can have a harmonious lighting experience as well.
 There is nothing really wrong with the aesthetics of the Razer Deathadder Elite.